domvwt/msc-thesis/thesis/thesis-processed.md

 each class during model training.
 A weight of 10 is applied to anomalous nodes and a weight of 1 for normal nodes.
-These weights are used as multipliers for the errors of their respective classes, leading to increased penalty and greater weight updates for anomalous nodes.
-This is a cost sensitive approach to class imbalance that does not require the use of oversampling or undersampling [@heLearningImbalancedData2009].
+These weights are used as multipliers for the errors of their respective classes, leading to increased penalty and greater emphasis for anomalous nodes.
+This is a cost sensitive approach to class imbalance that conveniently does not require the use of oversampling or undersampling [@heLearningImbalancedData2009].

 ### Evaluation Metrics